hasanissa25/RISK-Global-Domination/README.md

 ### The rest of the deliverbles
 * A UML Class diagram showing the full program and the associations between classes.
 * A UML Sequence Diagram showing the two most important scenarios: Attack Command, and Initialize game.
-* The Source code, and a runnable Jar file.
+* The Source code, and a runnable Jar file, including the JavaDoc
 * Documentation
 * Readme file.